IlanIwumbwe/Tetris-AI/README.md

 - train_agent2.py uses NEAT-python with next piece knowledge, but hasn't been optimised to work fast enough in training
 - train_agent_scratch.py uses a genetic algorithm written from scratch, without next piece knowledge

-Best results so far is over 1.9 million score by the genetic algorithm from scratch by generation 4.
+Best results so far is over 590000 score by the genetic algorithm from scratch by generation 4.

 The population and nueral net are coded in neuralnet.py